keegango/lsqpy/README.md

 	f(x) = slope*x_value + offset

-If we knew the values for slope and offset, we would be able to predict what the value of y for any value of x just by plugging it into the function.
-This means the value of f(x) is our prediction of y should be given some value for x.
+If we knew the values for slope and offset, we would be able to predict the value of y for any value of x just by plugging it into the function.
+This means the value of f(x) is our prediction of y for some value for x.

+With this idea of prediction, good values for slope and offset should make our predictions close to the actual values of y.
+We should then choose values that minimize this difference between the predicted and actual over all our points.
+One way to do this would be to sum the differences between predicted and actual values but note that these differences could be positive or negative.
+Thus, it makes more sense to sum the squares of the differences.
+This formulation can be written as an optimization problem:

+	insert latex here

+Let's now execute our method using lsqpy.
+This example only requires this small amount of code:

 ![results](https://github.com/keegango/lsqpy/raw/master/images/linreg_results.png "linreg results")